Savannah Cat Breed Profile

 Like the Bengal, Siamese, Balinese and Burmese, the Savannah is a little like a dog as it can be walked on a leash and be taught to fetch.

 The adventurous Savannah loves to climb and jump - the higher the better!
-When they’re fully grown, they can jump 2 m high from standing still!
+When they’re fully grown, they can jump 6.5 feet (2 meters) high from standing still!
 To make sure they don’t climb on your bookshelves (and throw things off), you’ll need an especially high cat tree.

 - Very active and playful